 The science of psychology is a rapidly evolving field that influences all aspects of society.
 Psychologists work in traditional and nontraditional settings, including schools, hospitals, businesses, government, mental health organizations, laboratories, and nonprofit organizations.
 We offer a wide array of courses that provide contemporary instruction in the major areas of the field.
 Students may choose to focus their program, or they may sample more broadly among a wide variety of courses.
 Which ever approach they take, our students graduate with a firm grasp of the field and a solid foundation for further education or fulfilling careers.

-With over 30 full-time, Ph.D. faculty in the department and courses offered in a variety of concentrations, our psychology program is of the highest quality.
+With more than 25 full-time, Ph.D. faculty in the department and courses offered in a variety of concentrations, our psychology program is of the highest quality.
 There are seven areas of concentration: